 Before you start modifying a workbook's page layout, you may want to view the workbook in Page Layout view, which can help you visualize your changes.

-- To access Page Layout view, locate and select the Page Layout view command in the lower-right corner of your workbook.
+- To access Page Layout view, locate and select the Page Layout view command in the bottom-right corner of your workbook.

 Selecting Page Layout view